nestybox/sysbox-ee/README.md

-A better way to do the above is to create a Dockerfile that contains those same Docker installation instructions, in order to create a container image that has Docker pre-installed in it.
+A better way to do the above is to create a Dockerfile that contains those same Docker installation instructions, in order to create a system container image that has Docker pre-installed in it.

 There is a sample Dockerfile [here](dockerfiles/dind/Dockerfile).
 Feel free to use it and modify it to your needs.

 ### Inner & Outer Containers

-When launching Docker inside a container, terminology can quickly get confusing due to container nesting.
+When launching Docker inside a system container, terminology can quickly get confusing due to container nesting.

 To prevent confusion we refer to the containers as the "outer" and "inner" containers.

-* The outer container is created at the host level; it's launched with Docker + Sysvisor.
+* The outer container is a system container, created at the host level; it's launched with Docker + Sysvisor.

-* The inner container is created from within the outer container.
+* The inner container is an application container, created within the outer container.
 It's launched by the Docker instance running inside the outer container.

 ## Integration with Container Managers